From career breakthroughs to professional milestones, explore how Claressa Shields made an impact.

 In May 2016, Claressa Shields defeated Nouchka Fontijn by unanimous decision to win gold at the World Championships.

-On March 10, 2017, Claressa Shields faced Szilvia Szabados for the North American Boxing Federation middleweight title and won by TKO.
-It was the first time a women's boxing bout was the main event on a United States premium network card.
+On March 10, 2017, Claressa Shields faced Szilvia Szabados and won by TKO for the North American Boxing Federation middleweight title.
+This was the main event on ShoBox, marking the first time a women's boxing bout was the main event on a United States premium network card.

-On January 12, 2018, Claressa Shields retained her WBC and IBF female super middleweight titles and won the WBAN super-middleweight title by defeating Tori Nelson.
-It was Shields' first time going all 10 rounds in her professional career.
+On January 12, 2018, Claressa Shields retained her WBC and IBF female super middleweight titles, and won the WBAN super-middleweight title by defeating Tori Nelson, going all 10 rounds for the first time in her professional career.

-On June 22, 2018, in just her sixth professional fight, Claressa Shields defeated Hanna Gabriel by unanimous decision, winning the vacant WBA and inaugural IBF middleweight belts, breaking the record for becoming a two-weight world champion in the fewest professional fights.
+On June 22, 2018, Claressa Shields defeated Hanna Gabriel by unanimous decision to win the vacant WBA and inaugural IBF middleweight titles, becoming a two-weight world champion in the fewest professional bouts.
+She also experienced the first knockdown of her professional career and had her first fight under trainer John David Jackson.

-On December 8, 2018, Claressa Shields' fight aired on HBO, her first appearance on the network.
-She faced Femke Hermans and won by unanimous decision.
+On December 8, 2018, Claressa Shields' fight against Femke Hermans aired on HBO, marking her first appearance on the network.
+She won by unanimous decision.

 On April 13, 2019, Claressa Shields became the undisputed women's middleweight world champion, unifying the WBA, WBC, IBF and WBO middleweight titles, along with The Ring magazine's inaugural middleweight belt, after defeating Christina Hammer by unanimous decision.

-On January 10, 2020, Claressa Shields faced Ivana Habazin for the vacant WBO junior middleweight title and won by unanimous decision, becoming the fastest ever to win titles in 3 divisions male or female in history.
+On January 10, 2020, Claressa Shields won by unanimous decision against Ivana Habazin, and became the fastest ever to win titles in 3 divisions male or female in history.

-In November 2020, Claressa Shields signed a three-year contract with Professional Fighters League and was expected to make her mixed martial arts debut in 2021.
+In November 2020, Claressa Shields signed a three-year contract with the Professional Fighters League to make her debut in mixed martial arts.

 On March 5, 2021, Claressa Shields defeated Marie-Eve Dicaire by unanimous decision to retain her WBC and WBO super welterweight titles, claim IBF 154-pound belt, and vacant WBA light middleweight strap.
-With the win she became the first boxer in the four-belt era to hold undisputed titles in two weight classes, and the first female boxer to be an undisputed champion in two weight classes.
+With this win, she became the first boxer in the four-belt era to hold undisputed titles in two weight classes, and the first female boxer to be an undisputed champion in two weight classes.
+The fight took place in her hometown.

 In March 2021, Claressa Shields became the undisputed female light middleweight champion.